miguelangel43/IDB-Notes/script.md

 - Each transaction can choose the suitable granularity by itself. (in the example below: record file, table space, area, database) (You can choose to lock the entire File 1 or Area 2 for example)(If something below is locked, you can't lock above, that's where intention locks come in handy)
 - The scheduler must then prevent transactions from setting conflicting locks in overlapping granularities.

-If the database is tree-structured, two provisions are helpful :
+If the database is tree-structured, two provisions are helpful:
 - Distinction between explicit and implicit locks (higher-level locks implicitly lock also lower level objects)
 - Propagation of locks in tree upwards as **intention locks** ($irl$, $iwl$, $riwl$)